 Indoor climbing trees are a great idea as they provide somewhere to climb, lounge, sleep, scratch, and play.
 I love this tree.

-Feeding a Maine Coon
+What does a Maine Coon like to eat?

 Ideally, you should feed a Maine Coon good quality cat food.
 It’s easier to buy prepared food as it has the proper balance of protein, nutrients, and minerals for a healthy balanced diet.

 My two have always had mainly wet food with a small bowl of dry food each day.

 If you choose to feed a Maine Coon on a purely fry food diet be very careful as it is very easy to give your cat more calories than it needs each day as dry food is very calorie-dense.

 Also, Maine Coons tend to not drink enough so providing them with a wet food diet helps to ensure they get some moisture.

 Don’t give Maine Coons milk because as soon as they are weaned they become lactose intolerant and undigested milk will ferment in their stomachs causing them pain, sickness, and diarrhea.